 Set Fall Was “a Substantial Factor” in Woman’s Death

-According to the lawsuit filed by the family of Maureen Allen, when she fell from her wheelchair in early 2017, she sustained injuries which required hospitalization for multiple reasons and became a substantial factor in her premature death.
+According to the lawsuit filed by the family of Maureen Allen, when she fell from her wheelchair in early 2017, she sustained injuries that required hospitalization for multiple reasons and became a substantial factor in her premature death.
 Allen fell from her wheelchair at the Pasadena Civic Auditorium, while volunteering at a science and engineering fair running at the same time as America’s Got Talent auditions were being held at the venue.

 As the disabled access points had been obstructed by components of the set, Allen was forced to navigate cabling, which was understandably difficult for the wheelchair-bound woman.
 Upon falling from the chair, Allen sustained a broken hip, arm injuries, and head injuries which later developed into a blood clot and stroke.
 Maureen Allen required more than eight procedures and was eventually put on life support, before declining further and eventually passing away.

 When Can a Wrongful Death Lawsuit Be Filed?

 Before a wrongful death lawsuit can be filed in the Riverside area, certain criteria must be fulfilled.
 In addition to the death being caused by either negligence or deliberate wrongdoing on the part of another, the person seeking to fail the claim must fall into one of the specified categories.